People with disabilities are often marginalized by society – and there are a variety of reasons for it.

-While there is too much outside of ourselves that is inaccessible, one of the other major problems, which I want to talk about today, is the fact that very often we, as disabled people, have bought into these sociatal perspectives and so view ourselves as less worthy of support or inclusion due to our disabilities.
+One of the major problems is that very often we, as disabled people, have bought into the ableist societal perspectives and so view ourselves as less worthy of support or inclusion due to our disabilities.

 Internalized ableism occurs when a disabled person believes that they are less worthy due to their disability and act accordingly.